 - 1. Dry the motorcycle with a chamois or an absorbing cloth. - 2.
 Immediately dry the drive chain and lubricate it to prevent it from rusting. - Use a chrome polish to shine chrome, aluminum and stainlesssteel parts, including the exhaust system.
-(Even the thermally induced discoloring of stainlesssteel exhaust systems can be removed through polishing.) - To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces.
+(Even the thermally induced discoloring of stainlesssteel exhaust systems can be removed through polishing.)

-5. Use spray oil as a universal cleaner to remove any remaining dirt.

-- 6. Touch up minor paint damage caused by stones, etc. - 7.
+- 4. To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated. surfaces. - 5.
+Use spray oil as a universal cleaner to remove any remaining dirt. - 6.
+Touch up minor paint damage caused by stones, etc. - 7.
 Wax all painted surfaces. - 8.
 Let the motorcycle dry completely before storing or covering it.

-- Make sure that there is no oil or wax on the brakes or tires.
-If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent. - Before operating the motorcycle test its braking performance and cornering behavior.
+- Make sure that there is no oil or wax on the brakes or tires. - If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent.
+Before riding at higher speeds, test the motorcycle's braking performance and cornering behavior.

-Apply spray oil and wax sparingly and make sure to wipe off any excess.

-- Never apply oil or wax to any rubber and plastic parts, but treat them with a suitable care product. - Avoid using abrasive polishing compounds as they will wear away the paint.
+- Apply spray oil and wax sparingly and make sure to wipe off any excess. - Never apply oil or wax to any rubber and plastic parts, but treat them with a suitable care product. - Avoid using abrasive polishing compounds as they will wear away the paint.